 Inositol, also known as myo-inositol, or cyclohexanol, is a water-soluble vitamin B complex that can be naturally found in foods like cantaloupe, most citrus fruits, corn, rice and beans.
 It is also classified as a sugar alcohol, with approximately 48% of the sweetness of sugar and a similar flavor profile.

 When added to most food and beverage products, it has a clean taste, is water soluble, and is relatively heat-stable.
-It is commonly added into infant formulas, energy drinks, animal feed, cosmetics, and supplements, for its various health and wellness benefits.
+It is commonly added into infant formulas, energy drinks, animal feed, cosmetics, and dietary vitamins and supplements, for its various health and wellness benefits.